1935 World Series: Game 2

 In the bottom of the first, Jo-Jo White hit a leadoff single and scored on a double by Mickey Cochrane, who scored on Charlie Gehringer's single before Hank Greenberg's two-run home run knocked Cubs' starter Charlie Root out of the game.
 In the fourth, Roy Henshaw got two outs before letting the Tigers load the bases on a single, hit-by-pitch and walk.
 A wild pitch scored a run, then after a walk reloaded the bases, Gehringer's two-run single made it 7–0 Tigers.
 The Cubs got on the board in the fifth when Phil Cavarretta reached first on an error, moved to second on a groundout and scored on Billy Jurges's single.
-The Cubs got two more runs in the seventh on Billy Herman's single with runners on second and third, but the Tigers added a run in the bottom half on Pete Fox's RBI single off of Fabian Kowalik.
+The Cubs got two more runs in the seventh on Billy Herman's single with runners on second and third, but the Tigers added a run in the bottom half on Pete Fox's RBI single off Fabian Kowalik.
 Tommy Bridges pitched a complete game as the Tigers' 8–3 tied the series heading to Chicago.

 Game 3

-In Game 3, Frank Demaree's leadoff home run in the second off of Elden Auker put Chicago on the board.
+In Game 3, Frank Demaree's leadoff home run in the second off Elden Auker put Chicago on the board.
 A one-out single and subsequent error put runners on first and third before Bill Lee's ground out made it 2–0 Cubs.
 They added a run in the fifth when Billy Jurges drew a leadoff walk, moved to second on a sacrifice bunt and scored on Augie Galan's single.
-The Tigers got on the board in the sixth when Goose Goslin singled off of Lee and scored on Pete Fox's triple.
+The Tigers got on the board in the sixth when Goose Goslin singled off Lee and scored on Pete Fox's triple.
 In the eighth, after a walk and double, Goslin's two-run single tied the game and knocked Lee out.
 Reliever Lon Warneke allowed two singles, the second of which to Billy Rogell scoring a run, then Fox stole home to make it 5–3 Tigers.
 Detroit brought back Game 1 starter Schoolboy Rowe in relief.
-He allowed three straight one-out singles in the ninth, the last of which to Ken O'Dea, before Augie Galan's sacrifice fly sent the game into extra innings, but Rowe nailed down the victory after Jo-Jo White's RBI single scored the winning run off of Larry French in the 11th.
-This game remarkably featured four ejections, two from each team.
-The Tigers lost Woody English and coach Del Baker.
-The Cubs lost Tuck Stainback and manager Charlie Grimm.
+He allowed three straight one-out singles in the ninth, the last of which to Ken O'Dea, before Augie Galan's sacrifice fly sent the game into extra innings, but Rowe nailed down the victory after Jo-Jo White's RBI single scored the winning run off Larry French in the 11th.
+This game remarkably featured four ejections.
+The Tigers lost coach Del Baker while The Cubs lost Woody English, Tuck Stainback and manager Charlie Grimm.
 Neither English nor Stainback were in the game.